MarkusLoennig/project_template/README.md

 •	Analyzing the difference in nature relaxation times under VR, specfically looking at 5,10, and 15 mins

+## Research Methods

+The research design is to bring in participants and assess them for baseline stats.
+These assessments include the PANAS, ANT and Backwards Digit Span task.
+Once the participants baselines are measured, they are given given a headset with a card labeled A, B , or C. The letters refer to the time allowed for the relaxation via VR.
+A is 5minutes, B is 10 minutes, C is 15minutes.
+After the VR session is over the assessemnts are given again, and

+I had some thoughts, we could use the same method in the paper I read and did my lit review on and use the backwards digit span task.
+I was also thinking we should assess different types of senses in terms of attention.
+So for instance a sound test (where users acknowledge if they heard a number amount of beep in a specified ear), or a visual test like this: https://www.youtube.com/watch?v=_bnnmWYI0lM
+So I guess we would do something similar but just test for more senses relative to attention with the assessments and VR.
+In essense Assessments -> VR relaxation -> reasssessment -> repeat -> analysis results

+Let me know what you guys think!
+-Marc

 ## Related Work

 Discuss briefly about published matter that technically relates to your proposed work in 4-5 paragraphs.